cj-mills/christianjmills/_posts/2021-2-24-End-To-End-In-Game-Style-Transfer-Tutorial-1.md

 ![unity-open-package-manager](..\images\end-to-end-in-game-style-transfer-tutorial\unity-open-package-manager.png)

- In the Unity Registry, type Barracuda into the search box.
+ In the Unity Registry section, type `Barracuda` into the search box.
 We'll be using version `1.0.4`.

 ![barracuda_search](..\images\end-to-end-in-game-style-transfer-tutorial\barracuda_search.png)